tinymce/tinymce-docs/migration-from-4x.md

 Changes between TinyMCE 4 and TinyMCE 5:

-* The text field for Styles have been removed from the advanced table of the dialogs.
-This simplifies the dialogs for users and gives the editor a stricter control over the table styles which ensures that the styles are correct.
+* The text field for Styles have been removed from the advanced tab of the dialogs.
+This simplifies the dialogs for users and gives the editor a stricter control over the table styles, which ensures that the styles are valid.
 * When opening a properties dialog with a single table, row, or cell selected, the dialog will autofill with the relevant existing values.
 When multiple rows or cells are selected:

   * If the selected rows or cells have the same values, TinyMCE 5 automatically fills the dialog values.
-  * If the fields which have no existing value or have different values, the dialog fields are left empty.
+  * If the fields have no existing value or have different values, the dialog fields are left empty.
-* `Border` input field in the table properties dialog is now called `Border width`.
+* The `Border` input field in the table properties dialog is now called `Border width`.